 Don’t get encouraged by this and keep practicing.

 Your overall archery skill is important too, of course.

 Most bowfishers will hunt fish while standing on a boat.
 It keeps them dry while getting access to more fish at a time.

-The easiest targets are not moving ones, but fish can be scared easily and the slightest movement will send them swimming away.
+The easiest targets are the not-moving ones, but fish can be scared easily and the slightest movement will send them swimming away.
 You have to anticipate that when fishing with a bow.

 You can bait fish by putting some food in the water, but that’s not really necessary.
-Fish are curious and often come near boats anyways.
+Fish are curious and often come near boats anyway.

-It is an amazing feeling when you caught your first fish with a bow!
+It is an amazing feeling when you catch your first fish with a bow!

 This is done the same way as you would do it with a fishing rod.